naoufalHdr1/alx-backend-storage/0x00-MySQL_Advanced/README.md

 Ensure the script is executable on any database and improves query performance for searches starting with a letter.

 **File**: `8-index_my_names.sql`

+### Task 9: Optimize search and score

+Write a SQL script that creates an index `idx_name_first_score` on the `names` table, indexing the first letter of the `name` column and the `score` column.
+The script should:

+- Use a compound index on the first letter of the `name` field and the `score`.
+- Optimize searches for names starting with a specific letter and filtering by score, such as `LIKE 'a%' AND score < 80`.

+Ensure the script is executable on any database and improves query performance for combined searches on name and score.

+**File**: `9-index_name_score.sql`

+### Task 10: Safe divide

+Write a SQL script that creates a function `SafeDiv` which divides two integers and returns the result.
+If the divisor is zero, the function should return 0.
+The script should:

+- Create the function `SafeDiv` that accepts two arguments:
+    - `a`, INT (the numerator)
+    - `b`, INT (the divisor)
+- Return the result of `a / b` or 0 if `b == 0`.

+Ensure the function works with any database and handles edge cases where division by zero may occur.

+**File**: 10-div.sql

+### Task 11: No table for a meeting

+Write a SQL script to create a view called `need_meeting`, listing all students who meet the following criteria:

+- Have a score strictly less than 80.
+- Either have no `last_meeting` date or had their last meeting more than one month ago.

+**File**: `11-need_meeting.sql`